Public librarians help provide an information, reading and cultural hub for the local community

 - an appreciation of the pressures and demands or working in a public library

 - the ability to lead and motivate others (for more senior roles).

 Knowledge of one or more community languages may also be useful.

 To get a place on a postgraduate course, you'll usually need relevant work experience.
 If you don't already have this, you'll need to arrange something within a library or information service, either paid or voluntary, to build up some experience.
 Look for internships on local authority websites or advertised locally.

 These roles can also be used as a first (or second) job if you're new to the profession to help you build up experience.
-Search for graduate trainee jobs on Information Professional Jobs.

 Public libraries are usually, but not always, operated by local authorities and offer a variety of services.
 Schemes may cover areas such as web awareness, homework clubs and reading groups.